Rich8719/ccyt/README.md

 ### Captions.js
 Child of Video.
 Accepts the cleaned Captions Data.
 Loops through words in data on play.
 Sets timing of words.
 Renders words on screen.

+## SpeechBubble
+Speech bubbles are rendered on an imaginary grid that divides the screen in half horizontally and by thirds vertically.
+The SpeechBubble component takes in the x and y coordinates from the FaceTracker, and sets the speech bubble and text position in the grid element closest to the face without a face in it.
+The position is set via adding css classes.

+Also, creates new components based upon the number of speakers and when to create new speech bubbles based upon the New Speaker state in App captions state.

+## SpeechStyles
+Sets the background svg image and the width of the speech bubble (dependent on the longest word in the text)

 ## Server
 Server is based on https://www.twilio.com/blog/react-app-with-node-js-server-proxy